Thinkific Vs Udemy: Which Course Platform is Best? (2022)

 With Thinkific, you have to handle the marketing all by yourself, but you can make it unique, thereby increasing the chances of a sign-up.

-Also, Thinkific integrates well with email marketing apps.
+Also, Thinkific integrates well with email marketing tools and apps.

-More importantly, it integrates with Zapier that, in turn, gives access to thousands of marketing apps.
+More importantly, it integrates with Zapier that, in turn, gives access to thousands of marketing tools and apps.

 Udemy is better at marketing and can be a good choice if you’re testing waters or don’t want to spend time and effort on marketing at this point.
 But remember, Udemy markets similar courses and not just yours.